Swarms

 Honey Bee Swarm Removal

 Bee swarms are a natural phenomenon.
 They are the reproductive phase in a bee colony’s life.
-If you have become the host of a swarm that you need relocated, please contact one of FCBA members listed below.
+If you have become the host of a swarm that you need to be relocated, please contact one of FCBA members listed below.
 These people are hobbyist beekeepers in your community.
 See below for How it Works.

 BeekeeperHome TownPhoneEmailService Area